A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 Introduction

-In this brief tutorial, we first illustrate how this analysis can be done using the R package bgms
+In this brief tutorial, the analysis is first illustrated using the R package bgms

-(Marsman et al., 2023), and then using the user-friendly wrapper package easybgm
+(Marsman et al., 2023), which contains the core functions needed to implement the method.
+The same analysis is then demonstrated using the user-friendly wrapper package easybgm

-, which offers a more accessible way to run the same procedure for those without a strong background in R
+provides a more accessible interface for conducting the analysis, particularly for users without a strong background in R

 .